microsoft/powercat-code-components/PeoplePicker/readme.md

 Step 1) Setup the Suggestions_Items Property by specifying the below code snippet.

-Add Users or specific users(using below code) from table to the items collection(under Suggestions_Items peroperty) of peoplepicker.
+Add Users or specific users(using below code) from table to the items collection of facepile.

 ### For AAD Users table